TheGeekyM/Historical-Model/readme.md

         There are two an improtant things you should do after runing the above command:
         - first you should remove the `$table->timestamps()` fom the migration file
         - you should use the `Geeky\Historical\Concerns\Historical` trait file in your base model
+ ## Todo List
+ - Add a command to sync the base data from the base table to the historical table
+ - Add the trait automatically to the base model
+ - Remove the timestamps() from creating from the migration file